article

 National Institute of Standards and Technology (NIST) Cybersecurity Framework

 The NIST Cybersecurity Framework provides critical infrastructure owners and operators with standards, guidelines, and best practices to manage cybersecurity risk.
-This framework maps cybersecurity functions to six references, including NIST 800-53 Rev. 5, International Organization for Standardization/International Electrotechnical Commission (ISO/IEC) 27001:2013, Control Objectives for Information and Related Technologies 5 Framework, Center for Internet Security Critical Security Controls (CIS CSC), International Society of Automation (ISA) 62443-2-1:2009, and ISA 62443-3-3:2013.
+This framework maps cybersecurity functions to six references, including NIST 800-53 Rev. 5, International Organization for Standardization/International Electrotechnical Commission (ISO/IEC) 27001:2013, Control Objectives for Information and Related Technologies 5 Framework, Center for Internet Security Critical Security Controls (CIS CSC), and International Society of Automation (ISA) 62443-2-1:2009, and ISA 62443-3-3:2013.

 Note that this document is not limited to critical infrastructure owners and can be used by any organization seeking to improve its cybersecurity and resiliency.
 It also provides information to help with cybersecurity risk assessments.